RIVER THAMES HUBS

 Location - London, River Thames, Greenwich

-The modular nature of the Smart Hubs ensures future readiness to meet changing market and societal demands through rapidly deploying new technologies or infrastructure capabilities.
+The modular nature of the Hubs ensures future readiness to meet changing market and societal demands through rapidly deploying new technologies or infrastructure capabilities.

 THE CHALLENGE

-Vessels utilizing this location currently rely on on-board diesel generators to power the ship’s hotel load, which includes heating, cooling, lighting, and various powered appliances.
+Vessels utilising this location currently rely on on-board diesel generators to power the ship’s hotel load, which includes heating, cooling, lighting, and various powered appliances.
 This practice leads to significant and continuous combustion of hydrocarbons, resulting in the release of pollutants and greenhouse gas emissions during their lengthy stays, which can extend for several weeks.

-The River Thames in this area is highly urbanized, adjacent to densely populated residential neighbourhoods and popular tourist attractions, including renowned historical sites, museums, and the Cutty Sark.
+The River Thames in this area is highly urbanised, adjacent to densely populated residential neighbourhoods and popular tourist attractions, including renowned historical sites, museums, and the Cutty Sark.
 Despite numerous attempts over the years to implement shore power solutions, none have proven viable due to challenges such as high infrastructure costs, particularly for grid connections, and the approximately 7-meter tidal range.

 THE SOLUTION